Yoctol/bottender/docs/the-basics-actions.md

 }
 ```

-Instead of returning the action directly without `props`, you can use `withProps` to pass a single object as `props` to the action:
+Instead of returning the action directly without `props`, you can use the `withProps` function to provide an object as `props` for the action:

 ```js
 const { withProps } = require('bottender');